kinnala/sp.fem/readme.md

 Contains all finite element Assemblers that take (bi)linear forms and Meshes as inputs (and possibly additional info such as Elements) and output matrices.

+## fem/element.py

+TODO

+## fem/quadrature.py

+TODO

+## TODO list

+* facet assembly in AssemblerTriP1
+* global coordinates and interpolation in AssemblerTriP1
+* AssemblerTetP1 and MeshTet and GeometryMeshTet
+* AssemblerElement (and Element classes)

 ## Running tests

 Usually it suffices to write